swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 ---
 ## Python programs are plain text files.

-*   They have the ".py" extension to let everyone know (including the operating system) it is a Python program.
+*   They have the ".py" extension to let people and the operating system know it is a Python program (although this is convention, not a requirement).
 *   It's common to write them using a text editor but we are going to use the Jupyter Notebook.
 *   The bit of extra setup is well worth it because the Notebook provides code completion and other helpful features.
 *   Notebook files have the extension ".ipynb" to distinguish them from plain-text Python programs.